bulgantamiri/fibostackclient/releasenotes/source/index.rst

    20_releases
    pre_20_releases

-OpenStack Releases
+fibostack Releases
 ------------------

-OpenStackClient is intended to be backwards compatible with all currently supported OpenStack releases so that it does not require using certain release version of the tool to run on a corresponding release version cloud.
-The OpenStackClient release that was current when the corresponding OpenStack release was made is shown below:
+fibostackClient is intended to be backwards compatible with all currently supported fibostack releases so that it does not require using certain release version of the tool to run on a corresponding release version cloud.
+The fibostackClient release that was current when the corresponding fibostack release was made is shown below:

 =================  =======================
-OpenStack Release  OpenStackClient Release
+fibostack Release  fibostackClient Release
 =================  =======================
 Antelope/2023.1    6.1.0
 Zed                6.0.0